snubsteel/SE3200-Expense-Tracker-2025-Group-2/MEETINGS.md

 Seth Pederson - Begin coding new budgeting module.
 Winifred Halm De-Souza -  Write new feature summary required for SPRINT-2.md.
 Assist in testing where needed.
 David Hammond - Write new budgeting module feature proposal.
 Run existing project locally for better understanding.
 Write week 13 minutes.

+# Week 14 Meeting Information:
+Date/Time: 11/28/25, 9:00 PM
+Meeting Purpose: Week 14 stand-up meeting for milestone 3
+Meeting location: Discord group chat
+Note Taker: David Hammond

+## Attendees:
+Seth Pederson
+Winifred Halm De-Souza
+Reggie Womack
+David Hammond

+## Agenda:
+- Report progress from week 13
+- Identify remaining tasks for milestone 3
+- Discuss feedback on budgeting module proposal
+- Declare personal focus for upcoming week
+- Discuss return to standard weekly meeting day and time

+## Topics discussed:
+- Report progress from week 13 (All attendees)
+  - Provided progress report on week 13 focus
+- Identify remaining tasks for milestone 3 (David Hammond)
+      1. Implement budgeting module into the project
+      2. Deploy project using Railway
+      3. Write a description for the new feature
+      4. Update project README with link to deployed application and instructions for running project locally
+- Discuss feedback on budgeting module proposal (David Hammond)
+      - Encouraged group members to read and provide feedback on budgeting module proposal (uploaded as budgeting_module_proposal.md in repository)
+- Attendee personal focus for upcoming week (David Hammond)
+      - Encouraged each attendee to declare what they will be working on during the upcoming week.
+      - Recorded responses in meeting minutes.
+- Discuss return to standard weekly meeting day and time (All attendees)
+      - David wanted to clarify whether the group meeting returns to the usual Thursday at 9:00PM schedule
+      - Winifred agreed that meetings can return to the usual Thursday schedule
+      - Reggie and Seth confirmed that future meetings should go back to being held on Thursday

+## Progress Report for previous week (week 13):
+Seth Pederson - Researched new feature design
+Winifred Halm De-Souza - Looked into budgeting module
+Reggie Womack - n/a
+David Hammond - Wrote and uploaded new budgeting module feature proposal.
+Wrote week 13 minutes.

+## Attendee focus for upcoming week:
+Seth Pederson - Develop and implement budgeting module feature requirements for milestone 3
+Winifred Halm De-Souza - Continue looking into budgeting module
+Reggie Womack - Help with budgeting module
+David Hammond - Make changes to budgeting module proposal if team members have feedback and suggestions.
+Write week 14 minutes.